 countries of SEE as a regional grouping.

-‘It was a great experience for me to work in such a great team and an opportunity for networking.
+‘It was my pleasure to attend the meeting in Istanbul and work with a great team of professional and knowledgeable panellists.
+We learnt a lot during our sessions, and only scratched the surface of what is really hidden under the problems of treatment interruptions, limited treatment options and distribution specificities in the region.
+I hope these results will be used further to react to and solve some of the issues.
+Thank you for everything!
+Smiljka de Lussigny’– Forum Moderator‘It was a great experience for me to work in such a great team and an opportunity for networking.
 I returned home full of energy and many new ideas.
 Thank you all’ – a patient advocate, Romania ‘We had a nice campaign last year… it was a year of cooperation and nice projects and joint efforts … I was talking just about lack of cooperation 2 years ago in Istanbul… and we (made) some improvement sincethen’ – Mitja Blažic, Slovenia, 2011